pyblish/apidocs/pages/Action.md

 ![image](https://cloud.githubusercontent.com/assets/2152766/13439097/da8cf9da-dfe3-11e5-8db1-7c33f31046fd.png)

-Each action have access to both the Context and it's parent plug-in via dependency injection, along with any other custom dependencies already available to plug-ins in general.
+Each action is passed both the Context and it's parent plug-in at run-time and can be accessed via their argument signature, similar to plug-ins.

 Actions in QML are arranged in a menu with optional customisable groups and separators.
 Actions with any kind of implementation error show up as well, including a helpful error message for simplified debugging.

-**Dependency Injected**
+**Argument signature**

-These objects are available via dependency injection by default.
+These objects are available via the argument signature.

 - `context`: The global context
 - `plugin`: The parent plug-in